No Kings Protests: A Partisan Pro-DNC Circus; The Trump Admin's Escalating Strikes on "Drug Boats" and Militarization of the Caribbean

 I was given this list of the chants also if I felt inclined to chant along with them.

-There were a lot of great, like, hey, hey, ho ho, um Trump has got to go, or like oligarchy has got to go.
+Trump has got to go or like oligarchy has got to go.

 It was actually really quaint, I thought.

-Like the energy was, you know, not as intense as like a pro-Palestinian protest, like at Columbia, for example, because these people were obviously older and a lot of them were grandparents, even and they had signs about being grandparents.
+Like the energy was, you know, not as intense as like a pro-Palestinian protest like at Columbia, for example, because these people were obviously older and a lot of them were grandparents even and they had signs about being grandparents.

-So um I just went over there and I spoke with people about, you know, why are you there?
+So I just went over there and I spoke with people about, you know, why are you there?

-It's you know, I think in the middle of Harlem or sort of like you know, in the heart of Harlem.
+It's, you know, I think in the middle of Harlem or sort of like, you know, in the heart of Harlem.

 It's people who have a lot of money.